skillz/example-card-game/README.md

 3. Copy the `Example Card Game` folder into the assets folder of your project.

-4. Follow the [Developer Tutorial Video Series]() to learn how to integrate the Skillz Unity SDK.
+4. Follow the [Skillz Developer Tutorial Video Series](https://youtube.com/playlist?list=PLmAtrlfcxO0C8QzUjdTT8HguxnjmsyXpN) to learn how to integrate the Skillz Unity SDK.

 ## Example Card Game - Skillz